open-resources/physics_bank/content/public/005.Kinematics(2D and 3D)/Relative Motion/AIrcraft Carrier/aircraft_carrier.md

 ## Part 1

 What are the x- and y-components of the velocity of plane A as measured by the pilot of plane B?

+Your answer should be of the form `100*i_hat -50*j_hat` since it's a symbolic question, it won't resolve the math for you so round the x and y components to the nearest integer.

 ### Answer Section